camielverdult/semaphores/README.md

 To keep track of queues and carts, we have 5 variables on the program heap with infinite lifetime.
 One of these is the cart, two are semaphores for thread flow control and two are for the group and single queues.

-These semaphores can be locked ( `sem_wait` ) and released ( `sem_signal` ) to allow a thread/process to block other threads/processes.
-This blocking of other threads/processes prevents possible deadlocking of the program.
+These semaphores can be waited (`sem_wait`) and signaled (`sem_signal`) to inform a thread/process to continue/pause operation.
+This waiting and signalling of other threads/processes prevents possible deadlocking of the program by ensuring sequential thread flow.

 A general overview of the program is depicted in the diagram below.